Amazon Is Raising Its Prime Fee To $12.99 Per Month And People Are Pissed

 The price of a monthly Prime membership for new members increased to $12.99 from $10.99 on Friday.
 The price of the Prime Student monthly plan also increased to $6.49 from $5.49.
 Recode first reported the increase on Friday.

-Beginning February 18, existing Amazon Prime Monthly and Prime Student members members looking to renew their memberships will pay the increased rate.
+Beginning Feb.
+18, existing Amazon Prime Monthly and Prime Student members looking to renew their memberships will pay the increased rate.

 The higher monthly fee — which brings the annual payment to nearly $156 (from $132) for people who don't want to commit to a full year but end up staying with Prime for that long anyhow — may make Amazon's annual membership more appealing to some.
-Annual Prime members won't see any hikes: Prime members will continue to pay $99 and annual Prime Student members continue to pay $49.
+Annual Prime members won't see any hikes: Prime members will continue to pay $99 and annual Prime Student members will continue to pay $49.

 Amazon's price hike comes as the company continues to expand its Prime membership base — which Consumer Intelligence Research Partners estimates is 85 million–large in the US.